Mindbowser/co-pilot/docs/docs/json-reference.md

 ---
 title: config.json Reference
-description: Reference for the Continue _config.json_ configuration file
+description: Reference for the Epico Pilot _config.json_ configuration file
 keywords: [config, config_schema.json, json]
 ---

 :::info
-`config.json` is the original Continue configuration format.
+`config.json` is the original Epico Pilot configuration format.
 The newer and preferred format is [`YAML Config`](./reference).
 See the [migration guide](./yaml-migration).
 :::

 Below are details for each property that can be set in `config.json`.
-The config schema code is found in [`extensions/vscode/config_schema.json`](https://github.com/continuedev/continue/blob/main/extensions/vscode/config_schema.json).
+The config schema code is found in [`extensions/vscode/config_schema.json`](https://github.com/Mindbowser/co-pilot/blob/main/extensions/vscode/config_schema.json).

 **All properties at all levels are optional unless explicitly marked required**